-This article explains how MSP® training can help you enter the programme management profession, what factors affect programme success and what the programme environment is like.
+This article explains how a programme management course can help you enter the programme management profession, what factors affect programme success and what the programme environment is like.

 It’s essential for anyone wanting to start a career in programme management, especially senior project managers who fancy moving into a more challenging role.

 If programme management sounds interesting to you, read on for more information!

 What's a programme?

 A programme is a temporary organization set up to coordinate and direct a set of related projects.
 Projects are also temporary but usually for shorter durations than programmes.
 Projects deliver outputs – or products.
 Programmes deliver outcomes.
 A project may or may not be part of a programme.

 Programme management and project management are complimentary approaches.
 Within a programme, projects are initiated, executed and closed.
 The programme will coordinated the different projects.
 However, programme management does not remove the need for effective project management.